Victory of ‘80-20 situation’ in Uttar Pradesh, says AIMIM chief Asaduddin Owaisi

 “The BJP won in Lakhimpur Kheri as well, that’s why I’m saying it’s an 80-20 win; this 80-20 situation will stay for years,” he said.

-The Lakhimpur Kheri district hit the headlines in October when eight people, including four farmers, were killed during a protest against the Centre’s contentious agriculture laws.
-Union minister Ajay Mishra’s son Ashish Mishra has been charged with murder and criminal conspiracy after farmer bodies had alleged that a vehicle belonging to him had run over the protestors.
+The Lakhimpur Kheri district hit the headlines in October when eight people, including four farmers, had been run over allegedly by Union minister Ajay Mishra’s son Ashish Mishra during a protest against the Centre’s contentious agriculture laws.

+Ashish Mishra has been charged with murder and criminal conspiracy.
 He had been arrested on October 9.
 He walked out of jail on February 15 after the Allahabad High Court granted him bail on February 10.

 Owaisi also mentioned that “all political parties were trying to raise electronic voting machine issues” after defeat, ANI reported.
 “It is not the EVM’s fault, but the chip in people’s minds,” he said.

-The matter of EVMs was raised by Samajwadi Party chief Akhilesh Yadav on March 8.
+The matter of alleged EVM fraud was raised by Samajwadi Party chief Akhilesh Yadav on March 8.
 He had accused the district magistrate of Varanasi of transporting electronic voting machines without informing the candidates.
-Yadav said this amounted to “theft” of votes and urged the Election Commission to look into the matter.
+Yadav said this amounted to a “theft” of votes and urged the Election Commission to look into the matter.

-AIMIM contested 100 Assembly seats, but drew a blank, according to the Election Commission data.
-AIMIM was part of the Bhagidari Parivartan Morcha alliance.
+The AIMIM contested 100 Assembly seats, but drew a blank, according to the Election Commission data.
+It was part of the Bhagidari Parivartan Morcha alliance.
 The other parties in the grouping include Jan Adhikari Party, Bharat Mukti Morcha, Bhartiya Vanchit Samaj Party and Janata Kranti Party.